kebaldwi/DNAC-TEMPLATES/LABS/LAB-2-Wireless-Automation/module4-wlcprovisioning.md

    ![json](./images/module2-wlans/dnac-menu-provision-inventory-stage1.png?raw=true "Import JSON")

-4. On screen 2 of the **Inventory > Provision Devices** workflow select *Managing 1 Primary location(s)* which is where we tell **DNA Center** where the Access Points will be that this Wireless Controller will manage.
+4. On screen 2 of the **Inventory > Provision Devices** workflow select *Managing 1 Primary location(s)* which is where we tell **Catalyst Center** where the Access Points will be that this Wireless Controller will manage.

    ![json](./images/module2-wlans/dnac-menu-provision-inventory-stage2.png?raw=true "Import JSON")